km4ack/pi-display/README.md

 # Remove a file from the display

 To remove a file from the display, simply delete the line from the links file.
 Be sure not to leave blank lines in the links file.
+Removing the file from the files directory is optional.

 # Kiosk Mode